As we grow up we learn that haste makes waste. However, what do you do when you need to do something like learn to speak new language in a hurry?

 Or would you like to learn Italian online quickly and start speaking conversational Italian as soon as possible?

 Let’s have a look at the second option: how do you learn Italian quickly?
 After all, what’s better than learning the basics and getting down to it?
 If you want these kinds of results, though, you’ll need to be organised.

 Learning a language takes a lot of organisation.
 (Source: kaboompics.com)

 Learning how to speak Italian can be quite similar to getting into shape.

 Put simply, you need to work on it regularly and stick to a strict routine.
-Whether you learn Italian while at school, get Italian tutorials in London or anywhere else in the UK, you need to make sure you’re doing it right.
+Whether you learn Italian while at school, get Italian tutorials in London or anywhere else in the UK or learn Italian online, you need to make sure you’re doing it right.
 To get the results you’re after, you need to make sure your whole life is organised.
 Put aside a few minutes every day to learn to speak Italian and go back over your new words and phrases, too.

 Finally, just like getting into shape, you’ll need the right equipment!
 You can use technology like a smartphone, tablet, or computer, or traditional resources like exercise books, pens, worksheets, etc. Don’t forget to keep your notes organised, too!

 If you want to learn Italian quickly, you’ll need to learn a few unavoidable basics.
 You can’t play basketball without learning to dribble, after all.